MabbottLab/MEGneto/ConfigParams.md

           <summary>Rep_timeseries</summary>
           Where: Fcp_4_beamforming just before a representative timeseries for each ROI
           <br>
-          Meaning: Specifies what method we want to use to derive the timeseries
+          Meaning: Specifies what method we want to use to derive the timeseries ("mean" or "pca")
         </details>
       </li></ul>
  </details>